hanna8008/personal_daily_food_tracker/README.md

 - Log meals by category (e.g., Breakfast, Lunch, Dinner, Dessert, Snack, Drinks).
 - Automatically calculate totals for calories, protein, saturated fat, and added sugar.
-- Dynamically add new food items to each category.
 - Clear the daily log as needed.

 The application is built using **Flask** for the backend and **HTML/CSS with Bootstrap** for the frontend.